ikskuh/kristall/ROADMAP.md

   - [ ] Make default protocol configurable
 - [ ] Ctrl-F search in documents
 - [ ] Add "view source" option to show original document
+- [ ] Implement graphic fingerprint display instead of hex-based one

 ## Unspecced
 - [ ] Add option: "Transient certificates survive an application reboot and are stored on disk"